 Now let us talk about how to carry spare fuel on a Motorcycle.
 If you were traveling in a car, all that you need to do is to put the cans in the car, and you are done; but it gets a little tricky when you are on a motorcycle.
 With the entire luggage and the rider, the risk of carrying petrol increases several times, and hence, you must be extremely careful.

-The best way would be to get a luggage carrier installed and carry metal jerry cans.
+The best way to carry petrol on bike is would be to get a luggage carrier installed and carry metal jerry cans.
 A carrier will have inbuilt brackets to fit in a 5 liter can easily.

 If you were thinking of carrying plastic cans, then do not hang them on the sides.
 Even a small stone can puncture the can and spill the fuel.
 A better way is to find a way to rope them on the pillion seat or buy a saddle bag to put them in.
 Another choice can be to install a small carrier behind the pillion seat.